JacquesCarette/Drasil/wiki/New-Workspace-Setup.md

 ##### `git`

-If you're using a recent version of Mac (> Mavericks/10.9), please open up a terminal window (`Command + Space`, then search "Terminal"), and type in `git --version` into it, and press enter.
-A GUI installer will appear prompting you to install Git.
-Please follow the on-screen steps, leaving all options default.
-Once the installation is complete, you should be able to type `git --version` into your Terminal window again and receive a version code back instead of having the GUI pop up again.
-If you're using an older version of Mac, you may follow through the steps of installing Git using any of the [official repositories](https://git-scm.com/download/mac).
+Assuming you use Homebrew, you can use [Homebrew formula](https://formulae.brew.sh/formula/git) to install `git`.
+That is, you only need to open a terminal and run: `brew install git`.
+Once it has completed, you should be able to run `git --version` and see a textual version code.
+Alternatively, if you are not using Homebrew, you can follow the steps for install Git using any of the [official methods](https://git-scm.com/download/mac).

 ##### GNU `grep`